getsentry/sentry-docs/src/collections/_documentation/platforms/node/aws_lambda.md

 Create a deployment package on your local machine and install the required dependencies in the deployment package.
 For more information, see [Building an AWS Lambda deployment package for Node.js](https://aws.amazon.com/premiumsupport/knowledge-center/lambda-deployment-package-nodejs/).

-Install our Node.js SDK using `pip`:
+Install our Node.js SDK using `npm`:

 ```basic
 npm install sentry_sdk